SiqiLi1020/SC-ELM/README.md

       Cut_patch: perform white balance for each RGB image and convert it to gray.
 Then outputs image patches via setting patch size.

       Cat_patches: spell image patches into a gray image with original size.

+ ### Contact us

+   Comments and criticism are greatly welcomed

+   E-mail: lisiqi881020@163.com